 The RPG game that’s fashioned exclusively for the PC released just 3 years ago.
 The sequel to the Age of Pirates franchise offers a large playing field as well as new content.
 Some of its fantastic attributes read as trading options, a new combat system, character classes, and numerous quests.
 You can make your way through the dangerous, uncharted waters embarking on new adventures as well as conquering undiscovered cities and new islands.

 7 – X3: Terran Conflict:

 X3: Terran Conflict transports you to the year 2938 where trade is flourishing.
-However, amidst this happy setting, there seems to be a clash between diverse races, life forms and cultures.
-All these problems are responsible for an open conflict and new tensions.
+However, amidst this happy setting, there seems to be a clash between diverse races, life forms, and cultures.
+All these problems are responsible for the open conflict and new tensions.
 So what can you expect to see in this particular game?

 Well, there are more jobs and non-linear missions thrown into the amalgamation as well as over 100 new spaceships, weapon systems, and new ship classes.
 You’ll also be bombarded with a redesigned user interface, a new group management tool and the largest X universe out there.